William Eustis: Legislator

 Eustis was elected to the Massachusetts General Court (the state legislature) from 1788 to 1794, which he left because he was "sick of" the political gamesmanship in the body.
 He was thereafter chosen to serve on the Governor's Council for two years.
 In 1800 he ran for a seat in the United States House of Representatives.
 During his successful campaign against Josiah Quincy, Eustis was charged with either authoring, or being complicit in the production of, letters that formed a part of the 1783 Newburgh Conspiracy, a threatened uprising in the Continental Army.
 Eustis publicly denied being the author of the letters, but was silent on his role in the affair.
 (John Armstrong later admitted to writing the letters, and Eustis acknowledged some years later that he was privy to the plot.)

 Eustis was a moderate Democratic-Republican who did not seek the significant reforms more radical Republicans wanted.
 He demonstrated this by voting against President Thomas Jefferson's repeal of the Judiciary Act of 1801, a Federalist bill passed in the late days of the John Adams administration that had greatly expanded the number of seats on the federal bench.
+He was also one of six Democratic-Republicans in the House to oppose the Twelfth Amendment to the United States Constitution.
 In 1802 Eustis was reelected, defeating John Quincy Adams, and in a rematch of the 1800 election with Quincy, Eustis was defeated by fewer than 100 votes.
-While in the House, he was one of the managers appointed by the House of Representatives in 1804 to conduct the impeachment proceedings (the first such action to succeed) against John Pickering, judge of the United States District Court for New Hampshire.
+While in the House, he was one of the impeachment managers appointed by the House of Representatives in 1804 to conduct the impeachment proceedings (the first such action to succeed) against John Pickering, judge of the United States District Court for New Hampshire.
 In 1804 he argued in favor of arming merchant vessels headed for the West Indies.